The New Meth Epidemic: Chemical Changes Lead to Major Devastation

 Changes in Meth Equal Instant Chaos

 Why was this chemical alteration significant?
-Its effects.
-Meth is a neurotoxin, meaning it damages the brain no matter how it is cooked.
-But ephedrine meth caused slow damage over years of abuse.
-P2P meth seems to cause immediate damage to the brain.
+The answer lies in its effects.
+Meth is a neurotoxin, which means it damages the brain no matter how it is prepared.
+While ephedrine meth caused slow damage over years of abuse, P2P meth can cause immediate damage to the brain.

-Using the P2P meth results in a “cerebral catastrophe” – quickly causing severe deterioration in mental health.
-Hallucinations, violent paranoia, isolation, jumbled speech, and memory loss are common symptoms.
+Using P2P meth results in a “cerebral catastrophe” – quickly causing severe deterioration in mental health.
+Hallucinations, violent paranoia, isolation, jumbled speech, and memory loss are all common symptoms.
 The effects were so noticeable that when the “new” meth started to circulate, some gang members began calling it “weirdo dope.”
-People with “no prior history of mental illness seemed to be going mad.”

 Over the next six years, P2P meth continued to spread across the country.
-By 2018, if you were one of the 1.8 million people in the US using meth, you most likely used the P2P-based drug.
-Meth labs had popped up all over, and this increase in supply caused the price to drop – which spurred even more sales and abuse.
+Meth labs popped up all over the country, and this increase in supply caused the price to drop, which spurred even more sales and abuse.

 The Fallout of a Spreading Meth Epidemic